-- Laugh.
-This seems odd, but there are some studies suggesting women who watching funny shows after embryo transfer they are more likely to have success.
+Laugh.
+This seems odd, but there are some studies suggesting women who watch funny shows after embryo transfer are more likely to have success.
 This speaks to the mind-body connection.
 When you are laughing you are not stressed.

 Email for references: firstname.lastname@example.org

 Inclusion of all gender and sexually diverse people is an important value of Olive Fertility Centre.
 We are continuously striving to create an environment of compassionate belonging where all of the 2SLGBTQIA+ community are supported, valued and respected.

 Olive Fertility Centre resides on the traditional, ancestral, and unceded territory of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Tsleil-waututh Nations (Vancouver and Surrey clinics), of the Lekwungen people (Victoria clinic), of the syilx/Okanagan people (Kelowna clinic) and of the Lheidli T’enneh First Nation (Blossom Fertility clinic in Prince George).